Week 03

 Welcome to week 3 of our Winter Training Program.
 This week we will be decreasing the repetitions in our strength portion, but adding eccentric movement.

-We're looking at slowing things down to work on time under tension.
-We are continuing to work on landing during this week.
+We're looking at slowing things down to work on eccentric strength and increase time under tension.
+We are continuing to work on landing and absorbing force this week.

 If you have any questions please leave us a message and we will get back to you as soon as possible.